Upload-Academy/azerothcore-ansible/README.md

 # AzerothCore Ansible

-This repository uses [Ansible](https://ansible.com/) to set up and run [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) - a World of Warcraft 3.3.5a (Wrath of the Lichking) framework - on a [Ubuntu 22.04 server](https://ubuntu.com/server).
+This repository uses [Ansible](https://ansible.com/) to set up and run [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) - a World of Warcraft 3.3.5a (Wrath of the Lich King) framework - on a [Ubuntu 22.04 server](https://ubuntu.com/server).
 It does not (officially) support other Linux distributions.

 This project is designed to help you continue the educational spirit of AzerothCore and take advantage of its work, **not** host public facing World of Warcraft servers.